Coronal section of the right hip joint.

 The iliofemoral ligament is placed over the front of the joint, and is the thickest and most powerful part of the capsule.
 Proximally, it is attached to the anterior inferior iliac spine and to the depressed surface immediately lateral to that spine.
 Distally, it widens to be attached to the trochanteric line of the femur.
 It is thicker at the sides than in the middle, and these thickenings give the ligament the appearance of an inverted Y.

 The iliofemoral ligament is a quarter of an inch thick and is one of the strongest ligaments in the body – its only rival being the interosseous sacroiliac ligament.
-A strain varying from 250 lb. to 750 lb. is needed to rupture it.
+A strain varying from 250 pounds to 750 pounds is needed to rupture it.
 It is rarely torn in dislocation of the hip joint.

 The pubofemoral ligament is the name applied to fasciculi which spring from the pubis bone and the obturator membrane, and join the lower and anterior part of the capsule.
 When the bursa of the iliopsoas is continuous with the cavity of the joint, the aperture of communication is placed between this band and the iliofemoral ligament.